hallowf/PCSX2_Configs_Manager/README.md

 however going to the trouble of renaming files already stored makes no sense, so maybe attach to the zip name a simple timestamp that I could read with python's datetime module

-2. Resume savestate??
-  * Passing --state number as an argument or as a config option
-  * PCSX2 doesn't seem to have an argument to resume savestate
-  * OpenCV would be able to do it but seems too much for such a small project
-  * pywinauto seems more appropriate